pinksheep

 • Any tools involved, such as HubSpot, Slack, Google Sheets, or Notion

-• A schedule or trigger if the workflow needs one
+• A schedule or trigger if the task needs one

 02